 The tourists’ entrance fees to the park no doubt provide useful income to maintain the reserve but I do hope the numbers don’t get out of hand thereby damaging the eco-system here, not forgetting the potential harm feeding the monkeys is doing, from malnutrition to encouraging aggressive behaviour and a whole host of other reasons which you can read about here, Ten Reasons Not to Feed Monkeys.

-Despite the number of visitors it is still a trip well worth making, from the bumpy ride through the jungle, followed by the short but beautiful hike and the falls themselves, even at this time of year, are lovely to see.
+Despite the number of visitors, it is still a trip well worth making, from the bumpy ride through the jungle, followed by the short but beautiful hike and the falls themselves are lovely to see, even at this time of year.

 Disclaimer: I was visiting Goa while working for The Goa Experience a soon to launch tour operator from the Serenity Holidays group.